jon4444/ecommerce/project_proposal.md

 TypeError: int() argument must be a string, a bytes-like object or a number, not 'NoneType'
 ```

-- Edit account detail does not work, shows 200 status code but does not change username
+- Editing account details does not work, shows 200 status code but does not change username, deleting account does.
+- The default option does not include the shipping total.

 #### Sessions